Background checks in accordance with the Aviation Security Act are carried out for, among others

 - Persons who are to be granted access to the non-public areas of the airfield premises of a commercial airport for the purpose of carrying out their professional activities on a more than occasional basis,

-- personnel of aerodrome and aviation companies, air traffic control organizations, air yards and maintenance companies, freight, postal and cleaning companies, as well as goods suppliers and comparable supply companies, in particular those involved in the "secure supply chain", who have a direct influence on the safety of air traffic due to their activities; if the above-mentioned companies use the personnel of other companies, this personnel shall be deemed equivalent to their own personnel
+- personnel of aerodrome and aviation companies, air traffic control organizations, air maintenance and repair facilities, freight, postal and cleaning companies, as well as goods suppliers and comparable supply companies, in particular those involved in the "secure supply chain", whose activities have a direct influence on the safety of air traffic; if the above-mentioned companies use the personnel of other companies, this personnel is considered equivalent to their own personnel

 - Aeronauts: aircraft pilots and student pilots.